roskinlab/irad/README.md

 cd .ssh
 code config
 ```
-And add the following lines, making sure to change *both* YOURUSERNAMEs to your cluster username, before saving the file:
+And add the following lines, making sure to change *both* instances YOURUSERNAME to your cluster username, before saving the file:
 ```
 Host *
     ServerAliveInterval 60